jasongrimes/hello-docker/README.md

-# Hello Docker: api, db and web
+# Hello Docker: react, api, and db

 This is a "hello" web application with three services in Docker containers: an API container (Node and Express), a database container (Postgres), and a web container (Nginx and React).